Philip, South Dakota: Geography

 According to the United States Census Bureau, the city has a total area of 0.60 sqmi, all land.

-Philip has been assigned the ZIP code 57567 and the FIPS place code 49300.

 Philip is located on the banks of the Bad River, which empties into the Missouri River at Fort Pierre.

 Climate

-Philip has a borderline humid continental (Köppen Dfa)/cool semi-arid (BSk) climate.
+Philip has a cool semi-arid climate (Köppen BSk).
 Winters are generally freezing, although warm chinook winds bring temperatures above 50 F on sixteen afternoons during an average December to February period.
 Aridity during this period limits snowfall to a mean of 27.0 in and a median of 18.2 in, with median snow depth never above 2 in.
 Overall Philip has a USDA hardiness zone of 4b, with minimum temperatures ranging from −25 to −20 °F.

 During spring temperatures warm steadily, although 2.7 mornings in May still expect subfreezing minima.
 Thunderstorm rains make this the wettest time of the year, with averages around 3 in of rain falling in May and June.
 During settled dry spells in the summer, temperatures can become exceedingly hot: the record being 116 F on July 15, 2006, while sustained spells of sweltering and extremely dry weather are not uncommon, for instance July 1974 averaged a maximum of 96.6 F and July 2012 98.2 F. The whole calendar year of 2012 saw only 7.15 in of precipitation, whereas the single month of May 1982 saw as much as 8.83 in.